raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

   // => [0,1,1,2,3,5,8,13,21,34,55,89,144,233,377,610,987,1597,2584,4181]
 {%endhighlight %}

 We're done.
-And thsi is a win over the typical recursive or even iterative solution for large numbers, because whe each operation is more expensive, we perform _log2_ operations.[^notfastest]
+And this is a win over the typical recursive or even iterative solution for large numbers, because while each operation is more expensive, we only perform _log2n_ operations.[^notfastest]

 [^notfastest]: No, this isn't [the fastest implementation](http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-talk/194815 "Fast Fibonacci method") by far.
 But it beats the pants off of a naïve iterative implementation.